-The Group leases land, premises, machinery and office equipment from non-related parties under non-cancellable operating lease agreements.
+The Group leases land, premises and machinery from non-related parties under non-cancellable operating lease agreements.
 The leases have varying terms, escalation clauses and renewal rights.

 The future minimum lease payables under non-cancellable operating leases contracted for at the end of the reporting period but not recognised as liabilities, are as follows: